 Due to the confluence of many health problems and the pay limitations of my (honestly generous) little church our family has Medicaid coverage.
-Though embarrassing at times this coverage has really blessed us over the last year.
+Though embarrassing at times, this coverage has blessed us over the last year.
 Until March 31.

 The document request

-A few months ago in a fit of honesty I called Medicaid to report my cell phone repair income.
+A few months ago, in a fit of honesty, I called Medicaid to report my cell phone repair income.
 They requested documentation of this income.
-Succumbing to laziness I put off sending the documents until they sent a stern letter on February 28th.
-Either send the documents by March 31 or lose insurance for my family!
+Succumbing to laziness, I put off sending the documents until they sent a stern letter on February 28th.
+Either post the materials by March 31 or lose insurance for my family!

-Properly motivated I collected and sent every bit of documentation they asked for.
-Finally turning everything in by March 18th I set off with my family for vacation (a gift from a friend).
+Suitably motivated, I collected and sent every bit of documentation they requested.
+Finally turning everything in by March 18th, I set off with my family for vacation (a gift from a friend).

 FSSA typically has a reasonable solution to my lapse.
 As soon as they get to your documents, they will (if everything passes snuff) backdate your insurance.
-This normally works just fine and services received will be correctly re billed.
+This typically works just fine and services received will be re billed.

 The above solution works except for when you are scheduling an emergency surgery.
 Frantic calls to FSSA on April 1st ran into nonchalant workers telling me to wait until someone got to my documents.
 No one could elevate my need to an emergency status.

 This resulted in major headaches as we scrambled to schedule surgery on Monday.
 Surgery centers saw me as uninsured and didn’t want to touch me.
 Finally one doctor recognized the urgency of my deterioration and admitted me for surgery.
 I had no idea if I was rolling into a covered surgery or a $12,000 debt.